THE SUNDERLAND SITE - PAGE 183

 i) A print of Durham Cathedral published in 1718/23 - ex an e-Bay item which sold in Oct.
 2014 for the modest price of U.S. $3.85.
 Somebody got a bargain - what a beauty!
 The print was described by the vendor as being 'Antique Copper Plate Published 1718-23, London for "Monasticon Anglicanum: Or, The History of the Ancient Abbies, Monasteries, Hospitals, Cathedral and Collegiate Churches" by William Dugdale.
 Most views Illustrated by Hollar & Daniel King.
 Paper Size: 13.5 x 8.5 inch (34 x 22cm)'

-6) I cannot tell you about the print that follows.
+9) I cannot tell you about the print that follows.
 Which was an e-Bay item, long expired now, that I downloaded long before this page was even contemplated.
 I do not know, today, exactly when it was e-Bay available.
-The vendor (moniker unknown) did provide an image which showed the artist's signature - Roy S. Coleman perhaps? - but it would seem, though I really do not see the name in the signature, that the work is by Samuel Colman, a 19th century artist.
+The vendor (moniker unknown) did provide an image which showed the artist's signature - Roy S. Coleman perhaps? - but it would seem that the work is by Samuel Colman, a 19th century artist.

 The first map was published, I read, by Vernor & Hood, of London, in 1804, for 'The British Atlas' - to accompany 'The Beauties of England & Wales'.
 An e-Bay item in Oct.
 2013.
 It would seem that the print was republished, unchanged, in 1849 as per this 'Pictures in Print' page.
 The prints certainly seem to me to be quite identical.
 My composite image combines the 'Pictures in Print' 1849 reference panel with a section of the 1804 map.

 The second map is ex the 'Royal Atlas of England & Wales' of date unknown.
 The map was e-Bay available in Jun.
-2013 (but was later ended) by vendor 'prints-4-all', whom we thank.
+2013 by vendor 'prints-4-all', whom we thank.
 His truly vast e-Bay store can be seen here.

 Elvet Bridge is a medieval bridge, today of 10 arches, though it is believed to have had, in earlier times, additional arches.
 It dates back to 1160.
 Once guarded by a gate & towers, buildings stood upon the bridge in medieval times.
 The river flows, I read through just 4 of the bridge's arches, the others being dry or semi-dry.
 I do hope you will understand my words when I indicate that the bridge is located at the top right of the peninsula river loop in the above maps.
 Framlington Gate Bridge, about map-level with it, is located on the other side (left) of the peninsula.